-GEMS Wellington Academy – Al Khail is a UK curriculum, GEMS Education 'Premium Plus' school (which means top of the range for facilities and fees), located together with GEMS International School and GEMS New Millenium School on a large site close to Mohammed bin Rashid City (Meydan) and the Al Khail Road.
+GEMS Wellington Academy – Al Khail is a UK curriculum, GEMS Education 'Premium Plus' school (which means top of the range for facilities and fees), located together with GEMS International School and GEMS New Millenium School on a large site at the edge of the Dubai Hills development and close to Mohammed bin Rashid City.

 The story so far...

-The school currently caters for children from FS1 to year 12, with year 13 opening in September 2019.
+WEK currently caters for children from FS1 to year 13, with the A Level year having opened in September 2019.
 The school's website states that it "celebrates the diversity of cultures, backgrounds, abilities and skills of all its students, which [sic] are drawn from over 80 countries.
 There is an expectation that all students aim to excel and make significant progress well beyond age-related expectations.
 Children learn in inclusive and creative learning environments that encourage independence, challenge, curiosity and choice".

 What about the curriculum?

 GEMS Wellington Al Khail offers the National Curriculum for England from FS1 to Year 13.

 Children in the Foundation Stage follow the highly-regarded Early Years Foundation Stage curriculum.
 The EYFS curriculum focuses on seven key areas of development based on learning through play directed by highly skilled staff.
 These areas include Personal, social and emotional development, Communication and language, Physical development, Literacy, Mathematics, Knowledge and understanding of the world (Science, Design Technology, ICT, Environment, History, Geography) and Creative development (Music, art, dance).